testfairy/docs/docs/020_App_Distribution/200_Landing_Pages.md

 ![landing page settings](/img/app_distribution/landing_pages/landing-page-fields.png)

 * **Landing page URL:** The URL that is automatically generated for each landing page.
-Teh last string of the url is configurable.
+The last token of the url is configurable.

 * **App version:** Indicates which version of the app will be shown.
 You can choose to always show the latest version, always show the auto-update version, or freeze on a specific version.